KadenMc/PreprocessingHTR/README.md

 ## Dilated edges

-Perform dilation on canny, which yielded better results in practice (and is also better for visualization).
+Perform dilation on canny, which yields better results in practice (and is also better for visualization).

 ![dilated](./doc/7dilated.jpg)